gchq/ConcourseTools/docs/source/examples/pipeline.rst

 .. literalinclude:: ../../../examples/pipeline.py
     :pyobject: DatetimeSafeJSONEncoder

 Next, we check if the user wishes to download the pipeline, and then write the definition to file.
 Again, each of these are configurable and the defaults are handled with default parameters.
 Finally, we create the metadata.
 It is a lot easier to deal with a Python :class:`dict` than JSON in bash, and we can take advantage of the numerous ways to update and mutate the dictionary.
-Here, we specifically filter out any pieces of metadata with a value of :obj:`None` to reduce the amount of code we need to write.
+Here, we specifically filter out any pieces of metadata with a value of :data:`None` to reduce the amount of code we need to write.
 Finally, both the original version and the metadata are returned.

 Publishing New Executions
 _________________________